Policy Alerts Overview

 • Mitigations (Protect » Mitigations): Provides information about your organization’s current and past mitigations; see Mitigations.

-• Configure Mitigations (Settings » Configure Mitigations): A page listing the available platforms on which to run a mitigation and methods to run for each platform (see Configure Mitigations).
-Platforms can be built in, like Remotely Triggered Black-Hole routing (RTBH), or third-party systems like Cloudflare Magic Transit, Radware DefensePro, or A10 Thunder TPS; see Configure Mitigations.
+• Manage Mitigations (Settings » Mitigations): A page listing the available platforms on which to run a mitigation and methods to run for each platform (see Manage Mitigations).
+Platforms can be built in, like Remotely Triggered Black-Hole routing (RTBH), or third-party systems like Cloudflare Magic Transit, Radware DefensePro, or A10 Thunder TPS.

 • Manual Mitigation (Protect » Mitigations): A dialog enabling you to apply a mitigation manually in real time without having a corresponding alert that is in alarm state; see Manual Mitigation.